paradox460/pdx.su/content/blog/2023-06-14-some-elixir-test-tricks.md

 end
 ```

-ANd you can use it like so:
+And you can use it like so:

 ```elixir
 assert_event(FooEvent, fn e ->
   assert "some event data == e.data
 end)